grannycart/bbq-bicycle/notes-and-drafts/notes-and-todos.md

 		Carry a 12 foot orange flag
 		Carry a can of pepper spray for personal safety and defense.
 		Always cross to the other side of the street from where people are walking
-* [ ] Write "How to love riding your bike"
-	This could/should also be part of bbqbike
 * [ ] Add Bonnie&Clyde and jake braking to Urban Dictionary
 * [ ] Eventually: there should be a bike path running the length of fire island
 	* right over the route that Moses laid down for his never-built highway